jpmens/diablo/README.md

 The result compiles cleanly (with some warning which can be ignored, it seems) on a CentOS 6.3 with gcc version 4.4.7 20120313 (Red Hat 4.4.7-4) (GCC) .

+### New LDAP module by JPMens

+I've included a new LDAP module (which does **NOT** compare passwords -- sigh) which binds as a user to the directory, searches for `mail=`_username_ and then binds as that user with the password provided as part of the `AUTHINFO`.
+The source of the module (in `dreaderd/dns.c`) may have to be tweaked to specify the name/value of an LDAP attribute type which can be used to supply distinct _readerdefs` to the client.